davmre/sigvisa/README.txt

 - To test your model run "python score.py"

-- Finally, to do inference and store the results into the database call "python infer.py -r 1" (to do inference on 1 hour)
+- To do inference and store the results into the database call "python infer.py -r 1" (to do inference on 1 hour)

+- To analyze the results of a run: python analyze.py   (with an opitional run-identifier e.g. -i 23)

 Directory Layout
 ================